amslivar/AmBe_characterization_analysis/AmBe_efficiency_on_endcap_withW_far/README.md

-Python code to plot, re-bin and save the simulated spectrum of AmBe without outer tungsten capsule in remote position.
+Python code to estimate detection efficiency at different energies for AmBe in outer tungsten capsule centered on GeIII endcap face in far orientation.

 python version: Python 3.10.10